All Posts

 • children are encouraged to attend Kindergarten from age four;

-• children must be enrolled in school (Prep) from the year after they turn five;
+• children must be enrolled in school (Prep) from the year after they turn five; and

 • after Prep, the usual sequence of Years 1 to 12 follows.